 One of Africa’s most famous mountains, Table Mountain is famous for the tablecloth of clouds that pour down its slopes when the south-easter winds blow.
 The view from atop stretches from Signal Hill in the north almost to Cape Point in the south – overlooking the city, crystal seas and white beaches of Clifton and Campsbay.
 Hiking up the mountain exposes you to the world’s smallest, yet diverse, floral kingdom.
 If you prefer a more comfortable way to the top: just glide up the steep flat-topped mountain with the state-of-the-art cable car for a spectacular view of Cape Town’s city bowl and harbor below.
 Just imagine the sheer grandeur of the 1000-meter tall mountain!
+Table Mountain is definitely on of the travel highlights of Southern Africa.

 When exploring the Mpumalanga Province in South Africa, the Three Rondavels are a geological wonder on the Panorama Route.
 Situated along the 16 km road to Blyde River Canyon, it’s the perfect place to take a photo.
 Overlooking the canyon, northern edges of the towering Drakensberg Mountains and the three mountain tops with slightly pointed tops – the Three Rondavels are similar in their appearance to the traditional oval African homesteads called rondavels.
 Whatever their origin, they are undoubtedly breath-taking and offer a picturesque backdrop to a photo.